 Coming to the battery life, the 4000mAh built-in battery offers decent battery life, but it is not the best.
 On full charge it lasts for a day with average use, but it lasts less than a day with heavy and the battery drain when the phone is in standby is more compared to other phones.
 You can enable battery saver to extend the battery life when the battery is low.

 Since it comes with 15W turbo charger, it takes just 48 minutes to charge it from 0 to 50% and about 2 hours to charge the phone fully.

 It achieved One Charge rating of 15 hours and 11 minutes, which is good compared to other phones in the Note series, mainly due to brilliant talk time, otherwise it is just average and could be better.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 Overall, the Lenovo K8 Note is a worthy successor to the K6 Note starting at Rs.
 12999 for the 3GB RAM with 32GB storage version, but the 4GB RAM with 64GB storage version is just Rs.
 1000 more.
 It has dedicated SIM slots, comes with splash-resistant coating and has stock Android, but there are some downsides such as quick battery drain on standby and occasional heating issues.
 Hope these can be fixed through updates.
 Dual camera implementation is fine, but the overall image quality is average and could have been better.

 The Lenovo K8 Note goes on sale exclusively on Amazon.in every week.
 To summarize, here are the pros and cons of the smartphone.

 - Splash resistant